vyomasystems-lab/challenges-RAbh-inav/level1_design2/SEQ_DETECTOR.md

 - Expected Output: seq_seen=1
 - Observed Output in the DUT: dut.seq_seen=0

-Output mismatches for the above inputs proving that this case has passed
+Output mismatches for the above inputs proving that there is a design bug

 ### TEST SCENARIO 5